yadav-ankit/SpaceX/README.md

 6: Then Customised the app in the CSS part to display in all different resolutions(Desktop and Mobile)

-7: Finally created the Production ready app using ng build --prod Deployed the Angular App on Amazon Web Services (AWS - S3)
+7: Finally created the Production ready app using ng build --prod and Deployed the Angular App on Amazon Web Services (AWS - S3)